Blue-Kachina/MilkDAWp/README.md

 - Diagnostics and First-Run Benchmark operational.
 - Bundled presets and assets included.

+### Current Status (Oct 2025)
+- Embedded visualization is present and renders inside the plugin window.
+- Visualization is audio‑reactive via a CPU fallback path that uses audio energy from the audio thread (no dependency on projectM input for this).
+- projectM rendering is integrated and displays presets when available; direct audio feeding into projectM is planned as the next step.

 ## Building
 Options are configured in CMake to support multi-platform builds and optional components.
 Key CMake options: